Welcome to today's edition of the Rush 24-7 podcast.

 That's American Kobe.

-I am prepared, ladies and gentlemen, to reach out to President Obama to explain the bipartisan Obama limbaugh plan to him to help bring the nation together under a true stimulus plan.
+I am prepared, ladies and gentlemen, to reach out to President Obama to explain the bipartisan Obama-Limbaugh plan to him, to help bring the nation together under a true stimulus plan.

 I am willing.

-I am willing, ladies and gentlemen, to build a road, to build a bridge from the EIB network to the White House and to the administration.
+I am willing, ladies and gentlemen, to build a road, to build a bridge from the EIB network to the White House and to the administration, because there is really only one bipartisan plan on the table, and it is mine.

-And I am I am terribly serious.
+And I am terribly serious.

 You know, we have to hold the president to the same standard that his party held the Bush administration to.